LiavSh/Assembler/README.md

 translated into the assembly language of the imaginary computer.

-At the end of the proccess, assembler will output 4 files:
+**At the end of the proccess, assembler will output 4 files:**

-1. **.am** file: Will contain the instructions after writing macros.
+1. `.am` file Will contain the instructions after writing macros.

-2. **.ob** file: Will contain the instructions in the assembly language.
+2. `.ob` file Will contain the instructions in the assembly language.

-3. **.ent** file: Will contain the labels classified as ent.
+3. `.ent` file Will contain the labels classified as ent.

-4. **.ext** file: Will contain the labels classified as ext (externals).
+4. `.ext` file Will contain the labels classified as ext (externals).